adobe/brackets/README.md

 if that's convenient)

-For feature requests, go ahead and file them in the issue tracker; they'll be converted to user stories on the [public Brackets backlog](https://trello.com/board/brackets/4f90a6d98f77505d7940ce88).
+For feature requests, go ahead and file them in the issue tracker; they'll be converted to user stories on the [public Brackets backlog*](https://trello.com/board/brackets/4f90a6d98f77505d7940ce88).

+* Please excuse the mess in the public backlog ("Backlog Archive To Be Sorted").
+We're still importing data from our internal system.

 I want to help!
 ---------------